joeymejias/Project-3---Team-Project/Yelp/readme.md

 - No internet before splash may cause images to not load
 - Push notification opened after app is force closed may crash app
+- Opening a push notification after your location has changed opens the current position in the recycler view of the new restaurant in the recycler view for your current location
 - Content on devices with less than 5 inches of screen real estate may appear differently